 Hear three SLU researchers discuss how SLU’s world-class vaccine research and development is fighting disease around the world with the help of our local St. Louis community.

-- Though there are no treatments for the novel coronavirus, SLU is testing what could be one of the first.
-The VTEU at SLU recently announced it had begun a study of an investigational treatment for COVID-19.
-The study investigates the safety and effectiveness of remdesivir, an investigational intravenous anti-viral medication, in treating COVID-19.
-As new potential therapies emerge, they may be added to the study for testing based on new data.
-Sarah George, M.D., associate professor of infectious diseases, is the principal investigator of this St. Louis trial.
+- Though there are no treatments for the Novel Coronavirus, SLU is testing what could be one of the first.
+The VTEU at SLU recently completed a study of an investigational treatment for COVID-19.
+The study investigated the safety and effectiveness of remdesivir, an investigational intravenous anti-viral medication, in treating COVID-19.
+Sarah George, M.D., associate professor of infectious diseases, was the principal investigator of this St. Louis trial.
 Early data from the trial shows that patients who were hospitalized with COVID-19 recovered faster when they were given remdesivir, cutting recovery time from 15 to 11 days.
 The study also showed that patient mortality rates dropped from 11.6% to 8% for those given the study medication.
 While George and other experts emphasize that more study is needed, Anthony Fauci, M.D., director of the National Institute of Allergy and Infectious Disease (NIAID), called the drug the new standard-of-care at a recent White House press conference.
 SLU is now involved in a new study involving remdesivir.

 - In February 2020, Steve Rigdon, Ph.D., professor of epidemiology and biostatistics, co-authored a new book entitled “Monitoring the Health of Populations by Tracking Disease Outbreaks: Saving Humanity from the Next Plague” with Ron Fricker, a professor in the Department of Statistics at Virginia Tech.
 Using a variety of examples throughout history, the book details how statisticians identify and track outbreaks, giving insight into how biostatisticians and epidemiologists can help end the spread of COVID-19.